 Q. How long does a fit test take to complete?

-A. A fit test can be completed in approximately 45 minutes to one hour.
+A. Depending on the extent of the fitness test, a fit test can be completed in approximately 35 minutes to one hour.

 Q. Do you need a prior appointment for Conspire! services?